Laila Lockhart Kraner

 Laila Lockhart Kraner (born May 29, 2008) is an American actress.
 She is known for starring as Gabby in the Netflix interactive television series Gabby's Dollhouse.
 She reprised the role in Gabby's Dollhouse: The Movie (2025), a live-action animated musical fantasy comedy film.

+Early life

+Kraner was born on May 29, 2008 in Boca Raton, Florida.

+Career

+Kraner began acting at the age of 5, and was cast in Gabby's Dollhouse at age 11.
+She brought her pet cat and a puppet made from a modified stuffed animal to her audition for the show.

 Personal life

 Kraner was born in Boca Raton, Florida.
 Her father is of Dominican ancestry, while her mother is of Russian-Jewish ancestry.
+In a 2025 interview with USA Today, Kraner described herself as having "a pretty normal life", and said that she enjoys shopping, playing guitar, drawing, and going to the movies with friends.